 There are two materials that are considered the toughest when it comes to countertops, able to withstand high temperatures and are long-lasting.
 The toughest would be an epoxy resin.
 This type of countertop is extremely resistant to chemicals, making it a great choice if your lab will be completing experiments using a variety of chemicals that can be damaging.
 An epoxy resin countertop is also scratch and dent resistant.

 Another option for strength is phenolic resin countertops.
 This countertop is made by fusing layers of craft paper saturated in resin.
 Phenolic resin is tough and strong, durable to a variety of chemicals and is antimicrobial.
 Both the epoxy resin and phenolic resin countertop are strong choices and will provide a more durable surface.

 Controlling Bacteria and Overall Cleanliness

-When it comes to cleaning and controlling bacteria, the top choice is stainless steel.
+When it comes to cleaning and controlling bacteria, the top choice is phenolic resin.
 With this material type, you are easily able to clean the countertops and avoid any dirt and grime in your laboratory space.
-The material is also better for controlling bacteria on the surface which is yet another benefit of this material.
-Stainless steel can resist carbon-based chemical spills as well as high temperatures, making it an easy material to clean up if spills or accidents occur.
+The material is also non-porous, better for controlling bacteria on the surface which is yet another benefit.

 Environmentally Friendly Solutions

-If your lab would like to stay environmentally friendly with their material choices, then stainless steel also comes out on top in this category.
+If your lab would like to stay environmentally friendly with their material choices, then phenolic resin also comes out on top in this category.
 The material is considered eco-friendly for several reasons.
-It is resistance to corrosion, able to last for decades with minimal cleaning and maintenance.
-Because it is so durable, installing this material in your lab will be affordable but also a choice that will last for many years.
-This cuts back on the need to purchase more countertops for your lab for many years.
+First, it is made from the by-product of wood processing.
+Second, it is manufactured in an entirely closed production cycle.
+Lastly, because it is so durable, installing this material in your lab will be affordable but also a choice that will last for many years.
+This cuts back on the need to purchase more countertops for your lab for many years to come.